pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 ok := true
 ```

-*When declaring a variable without specifying it's type the variable's type is inferred from the value on the right hand side.*
+*When declaring a variable without specifying it's type the variable's type is inferred from the value on the right-hand side.*

 ```go
 var i int